Content note: this post contains graphic descriptions of violence

 Today, I invite you to join us, because if you were murdered today in Mexico, the Attorney would say “she was a tourist travelling on her own”.
 This affects all of us.
 Share our pain by writing a #SiMeMatan tweet, no matter what language you do it in, and join our cry to pressure our authorities to do their jobs and protect our female population.
 We don’t only want justice, we want safety.

-#SiMeMatan, it will be because I asked you to do this.
+#SiMeMatan, it will be because I wrote this blog post.